40 Stores Like Target in 2023: Top Alternatives in the US and Europe

 34. Ross Dress for Less

-Much like TJ Maxx and Marshalls, Ross stores also offer branded apparel at reduced prices at more than 1,690 locations nationwide.
+Like TJ Maxx and Marshalls, Ross stores offer branded apparel at reduced prices at more than 1,690 locations nationwide.

 These stores rely on getting large volumes and setting a fast turnaround time to attract shoppers.